apollo-business-automation/baw-localization-resource-generator/README.md

 ## Description

-This XLSM file with macros enables you to maintain and generate localization resource bundle for BAW in multiple languages.
+This XLSM file with macros enables you to maintain and generate localization resource bundle for BAW (BPMN) in multiple languages.

 ## Usage